zeruhur/loner/en/AP14_Cog&Compass.md

 - Regular maintenance is required to keep familiars operational.
 Neglect could lead to malfunctions or decreased efficiency in tasks.
 - Players can upgrade their familiars with parts obtained from quests, crafting, or trade, enhancing their abilities or adding new functions.

-Certainly!
-Here's a table filled out for Cogwork Familiars, detailing their various types, skills, frailties, and gear in a manner consistent with a steampunk setting.

 ### Cogwork Familiar Traits

 #### Concepts